bluebanquise/bluebanquise/collections/infrastructure/roles/dhcp_server/README.md

 However, note that the role will read `hw_ipxe_driver` and `hw_ipxe_embed` equipment profile variables, and precedence global settings for hosts that have these values set.

+Also, if user whish to use a custom rom, it is possible to define `hw_pxe_filename` which precedence everything for the target hosts.
+This can be a relative path for tftp protocol (ex: `x86_64/myrom.efi`) or an http path for HTTP protocol (ex: `http://10.10.0.1/x86_64/myrom.efi`).

 This allows for example to have an heterogenous cluster, with a group of hosts booting on *snponly* driver, while others boot on *default* one.

 ## Changelog

+* 1.6.2: Fix missing pxe variables.
+Benoit Leveugle <benoit.leveugle@gmail.com>
 * 1.6.1: Adapt to hw os split.
 Benoit Leveugle <benoit.leveugle@gmail.com>
 * 1.6.0: Added subnet custom settings.
 Benoit Leveugle <benoit.leveugle@gmail.com>
 * 1.5.1: Fix ip and host orders.
 Benoit Leveugle <benoit.leveugle@gmail.com>